 - Name of primary faculty member you would like to work with

-- A research proposal that is 1000-1250 words in length.
-This proposal should include
+- A proposal that is 1000-1250 words in length.
+This proposal should address the following questions:

-- A writing sample /research paper/project from a portfolio
+- A writing sample, research paper, or project from a portfolio